Intense rain to bring risk of river flooding across country

 Southern counties are expected to experience particularly heavy rainfall in the next day or so.
 Photograph: Tom Honan

-A 24-hour status yellow rainfall warning has been issued for the whole country from Monday night, while a status yellow wind warning will be in effect for most of Tuesday, the national forecaster has said.
+Heavy rain and strong winds on Tuesday could result in flash flooding, disruption and possible structural damage, the national forecaster has warned.

+Met Éireann has issued an orange rainfall warning for Connacht, Cavan, Monaghan, Donegal, Wexford, Cork, Kerry and Waterford, while a yellow rainfall warning is in place in all remaining counties.

+The warning is in effect from 9pm on Monday night until 5pm Tuesday evening.

-Met Éireann has warned that “intense rainfall” is expected at times Monday night and on Tuesday, with rainfall of between 30 and 50mm expected, resulting in surface flooding.
-This rainfall will further elevate river levels and may result in river flooding also.
+“Intense rainfall” is expected at times on Monday night and on Tuesday, with rainfall of between 40 and 60mm expected.
+However, that could be higher in mountainous areas.

-The rainfall warning is in place from 9pm on Monday night until 9pm on Tuesday night.
+The heavy rain means that flash flooding is likely, while elevated river levels may result in river flooding also.

-A yellow wind warning has been issued for Munster, Carlow, Kilkenny and Wexford from 6am on Tuesday.
+Meanwhile, a yellow wind warning has been issued for Munster, Dublin, Wexford and Wicklow from 6am on Tuesday, with “very windy or stormy conditions expected”.

-“It will become very windy on Tuesday as strong southwest winds veer westerly with widespread mean speeds between 50 and 65km/h and gusts between 90 and 110km/h, higher in coastal areas,” Met Éireann said.
+Wind will reach mean speeds of 55 to 65km/h and will bring widespread severe gusts of 90 to 110km/h, and possibly higher in exposed areas.

+Some disruption is likely and structural damage is possible, Met Éireann said.

-Liz Coleman, a forecaster with Met Éireann, said it won’t be as windy as last week’s Storm Ellen, but that rain will be extremely heavy.
+Liz Coleman, a forecaster with Met Éireann, said Storm Francis won’t be as windy as last week’s Storm Ellen, but that rain will be extremely heavy.

 “With this event, it’s really the intensity of the rainfall which is more our concern.
 It’s not as much of a wind event which we saw with Storm Ellen last week.
 That’s really where we want people to take caution.
 The intensity of that rain can be quite treacherous in terms of driving conditions,” she said.

-“The population wouldn’t be expecting this kind of weather through August so people really need to heed how impactful a yellow level warning can be at this time of the year.”
+“The population wouldn’t be expecting this kind of weather through August so people really need to heed how impactful a warning can be at this time of the year.”

 Ms Coleman said the impact of the rain will first be felt in the southern counties and as it tracks across the country, it will bring quite intense rain to Connacht later on Tuesday.